rpm-software-management/rpm/docs/manual/macros.md

 	%define <name>[(opts)] <body>
 ```

-All whitespace surrounding \<body\> is removed.
+All whitespace surrounding `<body>` is removed.
 Name may be composed
-of alphanumeric characters, and the character `_' and must be at least
+of alphanumeric characters and the character `_`, and must be at least
 3 characters in length.
-A macro without an (opts) field is "simple" in that
+A macro without an `(opts)` field is "simple"
-only recursive macro expansion is performed.
-A parameterized macro contains
+in that only recursive macro expansion is performed.
+A parameterized
-an (opts) field. "-" as opts disables all option processing, otherwise
+macro contains an `(opts)` field. `-` as opts disables all option
-the opts (i.e. string between parentheses) are passed
+processing, otherwise the opts (i.e. string between parentheses) are passed
 exactly as is to getopt(3) for argc/argv processing at the beginning of
-a macro invocation. "--" can be used to separate options from arguments.
+a macro invocation. `--` can be used to separate options from arguments.
 While a parameterized macro is being expanded, the following shell-like
 macros are available: